Positively closed $Sh(B)$-valued models: Abstract

 We study positively closed and strongly positively closed topos-valued models of coherent theories.
 Positively closed is a global notion (it is defined in terms of all possible outgoing homomorphisms), while strongly positively closed is a local notion (it only concerns the definable sets inside the model).
 For $\mathbf{Set}$-valued models of coherent theories they coincide.

-We prove that if $\mathcal{E}=Sh(X)$ for an extremally disconnected Stone space (or equivalently $\mathcal{E}=Sh(B,\tau _{coh})$ for a complete Boolean algebra) then $i)$ $\mathcal{E}$-valued types can be realized by $\mathcal{E}$-valued models, and $ii)$ positively closed but not strongly positively closed $\mathcal{E}$-valued models (of coherent theories) exist, yet, there is an alternative local property that characterizes positively closed $\mathcal{E}$-valued models.
+We prove that if $\mathcal{E}=Sh(B,\tau _{coh})$ for a complete Boolean algebra, then positively closed but not strongly positively closed $\mathcal{E}$-valued models of coherent theories exist, yet, there is an alternative local property which characterizes positively closed $\mathcal{E}$-valued models.

 A large part of our discussion is given in the context of infinite quantifier geometric logic, dealing with the fragment $L^g_{\kappa \kappa }$ where $\kappa $ is weakly compact.